Beth-H-coder/b-end-nc-news/README.md

    PGDATABASE=<nc_news_test>

-The package.json includes all other files required to run thsi project.
+The package.json includes all other files required to run this project.